rgopikrishna-vt/CAAD/readme.md

 scikit_learn==1.0.2
 skimage==0.0

-# Step by step instructions to execute trained models
+# Instructions

 1. Extract dataset of choice and place in `~/data`.
-3. Follow the evaluation step below.
+2. To evaluate trained models, follow the evaluation step.

 # Datasets